-Our dilapidation inspection covers a number of important areas in your property that could be negatively impacted by neighbouring construction works.
+A Houspect dilapidation survey covers a number of important areas in your property that could be negatively impacted by neighbouring construction works.
 These areas include:

 - Internal walls, cornices, ceilings, skirting boards, architraves and flooring are inspected for cracks or defects

 - External walls are examined for cracks, defects, structural movement or subsidence.